 As part of the discovery process during divorce, Civil Rules of Procedure provide mechanisms by which parties may obtain information from the other party and from third parties.
-The most common tools in the discovery toolbox are interrogatories request for production, Request for Admissions and Depositions.
+The most common tools in the discovery toolbox are interrogatories request for production, Request for Admissions, and Depositions.

 Interrogatories are questions asked by one party in a divorce of the opposing party.
 Many jurisdictions limit these numbers to approximately 40 questions without leave of court.
-Generally, these questions cover assets, debts, and faults of a divorce.
+Generally, these questions cover the assets, debts, and faults of a divorce.
 Questions must be answered truthfully under a sworn statement.